Updated: 3 days ago

 “Imagine you get a job in a major metropolitan area, you decide to live 10 miles from your office, and will commute daily.
 You have a choice of buying a car or using a rideshare like Lyft or Uber.
 Take me through the business case to inform your decision as to the most economical transportation option.”

 They then work through the case and compare the key cost categories and issues associated with each transportation option.
 As an interviewer, I’m judging the quality of their response, to understand how they structure business problems.
+For example: